Google Ads offers a variety of keyword matching options when it comes to controlling who sees your ads.

 Finally, click “Save.”

-If you’re already using the Broad Match option and you’d like to add a modifier to one or more keywords, you can do that as well.
+If you’re already using the Broad Match option and you’d like to add an AdWords modifier to one or more keywords, you can do that as well.

 Start by clicking on “Keywords” on the left-hand menu.
 Then, hover over the keyword you want to modify.
 Click the pencil icon to edit it.

-Just insert the plus sign (+) in front of any keyword that you want included in the search term.
+Just insert the plus sign (+) in front of any keyword that you want to be included in the search term.
 Click “Save.”

 Also, experiment with different levels of modification.

-As we’ve seen, it looks like you stand to benefit when you broad match modify all of the words in a search term.
+As we’ve seen, it looks like you stand to benefit when you modify all the words in a search term.
 That might not be the case with your business, though.

 See which modified words give you the best CTR and conversion rate.
 You might also find that some combinations reduce your CPC significantly.

 If you notice that people are seeing your ad when they’re searching for words unrelated to your business, include those words in your negative keyword list.
-That will likely save you some money.
+Doing so will likely save you some money.

 Look for Exact Search Terms